supabase/edge-runtime/README.md

 # Edge Runtime

-This is a custom Edge Functions Runtime based off [Deno](https://deno.land), capable of running JavaScript, TypeScript, and WASM code.
+A server based on [Deno](https://deno.land) runtime, capable of running JavaScript, TypeScript, and WASM services.

 ### Why are we building this?